anjawillsund/bit-for-bit-backend/README.md

 This project needs a frontend to be used, preferably the "Bit För Bit" frontend.

 ## Contribution
-The boiler plate code in this project is from the application "PixFlixr".
+The boiler plate code in this project is from the application "PixFlixr" that was developed by Anja Willsund during the course 1DV613 Software Development Project.